aaron-grau/curic/react/projects/widgets/README.md

 * Add a click handler to the `<li>`s you've created for each name using onClick.
 In the click handler, use `setState` to update the widget's search string.
-You will need to turn your `<input>` into a [controlled compenent][controlled-component-docs] for this to work.
+You will need to turn your `<input>` into a [controlled component][controlled-component-docs] for this to work.

 #### Styling